Marshall, Texas: Late 20thearly 21st centuries

 Due to newly completed construction projects, the city was one of 10 designated in 1976 as an All-America City by the National Civic League.
-In 1978, Taipei mayor Lee Teng-hui, and Marshall mayor William Q. Burns, signed legislation recognizing Marshall as a sister city to the much larger Taipei.
-During this period, Bill Moyers won an Emmy for his documentary, Marshall, Texas: Marshall, Texas, chronicling the history of race relations in the city.
+In 1978, Taipei Mayor Lee Teng-hui and Marshall Mayor William Q. Burns signed legislation recognizing Marshall as a sister city to the much larger Taipei.
+During this period, Bill Moyers won an Emmy for his documentary Marshall, Texas, chronicling the city's history of race relations.

-In terms of the city's economy, the 1960s through 1980s were a period of decline, largely because of the oil industry and manufacturing changes.
+The city's economy declined from the 1960s through the 1980s, largely because of oil industry and manufacturing changes.
 Population declined after jobs left the area.
 Longview surpassed Marshall in population and economy.

 In the 1980s and 1990s, the city began to concentrate on diversifying its economy.
-It has emphasized heritage and other tourism.
-The city founded two new festivals, the Fire Ant Festival, and the "Wonderland of Lights", which joined the longstanding Stagecoach Days.
-The Fire Ant Festival gained national attention through being featured on television in programs such as The Oprah Winfrey Show.
+It emphasized heritage and other tourism.
+The city founded two new festivals, the Fire Ant Festival and the "Wonderland of Lights", which joined the longstanding Stagecoach Days.
+The Fire Ant Festival gained national attention after being featured on television in programs such as The Oprah Winfrey Show.

 The "Wonderland of Lights" became the most popular and one of the largest light festivals in the United States.
-By 2000, the "Wonderland of Lights" had become such a part of the cityscape that the lighted dome of the Old Courthouse was the most recognizable symbol of the city.
-2011 marked the 25th anniversary of the "Wonderland of Lights" festival.
+By 2000, it had become such a prominent part of the cityscape that the lighted dome of the Old Courthouse was the city's most recognizable symbol.
+2011 marked the festival's 25th anniversary.

 During the 2000s, the downtown area experienced moderate economic growth, which supported restoration of significant buildings.
 By 2005, the Joe Weisman & Company building, the T&P Depot, the former Hotel Marshall (now known as "The Marshall"), and the former Harrison County Courthouse were either restored or under restoration.

-Restaurants, boutiques, and loft apartments were developed in downtown, adding to the variety of its daily life and the number of pedestrians on the streets.
+Restaurants, boutiques, and loft apartments were developed downtown, adding to the variety of its daily life and the number of pedestrians on the streets.
 Some projects adapted historic structures for reuse.
-Many historic homes outside of downtown continue to deteriorate.
-Some structures in moderate condition were approved for demolition for replacement by prefabricated or tin structures.
-Whetstone Square has become quite busy again, with few empty buildings around it.
+Many historic homes outside downtown continue to deteriorate.
+Some structures in moderate condition were approved for demolition, to be replaced by prefabricated or tin structures.
+Whetstone Square has become quite busy, with few empty buildings around it.
 Lack of funding and manpower has slowed movement on demolition and salvage of historic homes.